igorhtml/landing-page/README.md

 # landing-page
-Landing page practice HTML and CSS
+Landing page to practice HTML and CSS